softprops/hubcaps/README.md

 }
 ```

-Github instances define functions for accessing api services that map closely to their url structure.
+Github instances define methods for accessing api services that map closely to
+their url structure.

-As a convention, api methods that expect arguments are represented as functions that accept a struct representing those arguments with an optional builder interface for convenience of construction.
+As a convention, api methods that expect arguments are represented as functions
+that accept a struct representing those arguments with an optional builder
+interface for convenience of construction.

 See [examples directory](examples/) for some getting started examples